Hijiki Nimono (Hijiki Seaweed salad)

 Dried shiitake mushrooms should be soaked in water the day before.
 If you don’t have time, soak it in hot water for about an hour.

-- Cut the dried shiitake mushrooms into 5mm x 2cm pieces.
+7. Cut the dried shiitake mushrooms into 5mm x 2cm pieces.
+Don’t throw away the water you soaked the shiitake mushrooms in!

-- Boil the hijiki and carrot until they are soft.
+12. Boil the hijiki and carrot until they are soft.
+It will take about 10 minutes on low heat.
 Sometimes the hijiki can be surprisingly hard, so be sure to taste it.

-- Add sake, sugar, mirin, and soy sauce. {If using fresh green peas, add them now.
-If you want to preserve the beautiful green colour of raw green peas, boil them in a separate pot until soft and then add them just before turning off the heat.}
+15. If using fresh beans, add them now.
+If you want to preserve the beautiful green colour of raw beans, boil them in a separate pot until soft and then add them just before turning off the heat.

 The reason for adding satsumaage at the end is to avoid the situation where the satsumaage absorbs the seasoning and the seasoning is not absorbed into the hijiki.
 Frozen edamame discolors easily, so add it to the frying pan just before turning off the heat.